albertpastrana/dits/README.md

 There are lots of issue tracking systems out there, most of them are heavily used, have a long history, are stable, provide a huge amount of features and configuration options...
 Why then create another one?

-Although the above is true and we've been reasonably satisfied using several of those systems, we were mainly frustated by two limitations we found on those systems:
+Although the above is true and we've been reasonably satisfied using several of those systems, we were mainly frustated by three limitations we found on those systems:

 - Most of them are centralized (SPOF)
 - The source code and the issues reside in different places
+- The issues and its associated metadata are stored in some (sometimes propietary) format that is not plain text

 Dits main design principle was to use the same git repository[^1] that stores the source code of the project to store the issues related to it.